Diffraction measures and patterns of the complex dimensions of self-similar fractal strings. I. The lattice case: Diffraction and Complex Dimensions of Fractal Strings

 Accordingly, the complex dimensions give very detailed information about the intrinsic oscillations that are inherent to fractal geometries; see also Remark \ref{definition of fractal} below.
 The current paper, however, deals with the complex dimensions viewed only as a discrete subset of the complex plane, and the focus is on diffraction by the sets of complex dimensions of self-similar fractal strings, which are the special type of fractal strings that are constructed through an iterative process involving scaling, as we next explain just after Remark \ref{definition of fractal} below.

-\begin{remark} In \cite{lapidus2000fractal,lapidus2003complex,lapidus2006fractal,lapidus2012fractal} (when $\nu = 1$) and in \cite{lapidus2017fractal,lapidus2019an} (when the integer $\nu \geq 1$ is arbitrary), a geometric object is said to be {\it fractal} if it has at least one {\it nonreal} complex dimension.\footnote{It then has at least two nonreal complex dimensions since, clearly, nonreal complex dimensions come in complex conjugate pairs.} This definition applies to fractal strings (including all self-similar strings, which are shown to be fractal in this sense),\footnote{In fact, self-similar strings have infinitely many nonreal complex dimensions; see, e.g., Equation (2.37) in \cite[Theorem 2.16]{lapidus2012fractal}.} that correspond to the $\nu = 1$ case, and to bounded subsets of $\mathbb{R}^\nu$ (for any integer $\nu \geq 1$) as well as, more generally, to relative fractal drums, which are natural higher-dimensional counterparts of fractal strings. \end{remark}
+\begin{remark} A geometric object is said to be {\it fractal} if it has at least one {\it nonreal} complex dimension.\footnote{It then has at least two nonreal complex dimensions since, clearly, nonreal complex dimensions come in complex conjugate pairs.} This definition applies to fractal strings (including all self-similar strings, which are shown to be fractal in this sense \cite{lapidus2000fractal,lapidus2003complex,lapidus2006fractal,lapidus2012fractal}),\footnote{In fact, self-similar strings have infinitely many nonreal complex dimensions; see, e.g., Equation (2.37) in \cite[Theorem 2.16]{lapidus2012fractal}.} and to bounded subsets of $\mathbb{R}^n$ (for any integer $n \geq 1$), as well as, more generally, to relative fractal drums, which are natural higher-dimensional counterparts of fractal strings (see \cite{lapidus2017fractal,lapidus2019an}). \end{remark}